lagom/lagom/docs/manual/scala/releases/Migration16.md

 * The change in [[Akka Remote|Migration16#Remoting-Artery]] default implementation.
 * The change in default [[Shard Coordination|Migration16#Shard-Coordination]] strategy.
 * The change in [[Cassandra plugin version|Migration16#Akka-Persistence-Cassandra-Update]].
 Only impacts Lagom applications using Cassandra.

+Finally, if you [[migrate your Persistent Entities as Akka Persistence Typed|MigratingToAkkaPersistenceTyped]] `Behavior`'s you will also need a cluster shutdown for the upgrade.

 ## Minor changes